 If you're doing a proper spring clean, why not clean your mattress while you’re at it?
-Have a read of our how to clean a mattress for some great tips.
-Or if you want to upgrade your bed completely, head to our best mattress guide for our top picks.
+Have a read of our how to clean a mattress for great tips.
+However, if you just want to refresh your duvet, follow our simple steps to make it nice and hygienic.

 1. Remove the duvet cover

 This may seem fairly obvious, but it isn’t wise to cut corners by washing the duvet inside the cover.
-Duvets often have special care requirements and so wash separately to get a more effective clean.
+Duvets often have special care requirements and so wash it separately to get a more effective clean.

-2. Repair any weak spots and treat strains
+2. Repair weak spots and treat strains

 Duvets can be prone to wear and tear over years, so it’s best to sew any teared seams before washing, to avoid further damage in the washing machine.
 It’s also advisable to isolate any stains on duvets to ensure a thorough clean.
 Shake any loose feathers away before treating with a good stain remover (or use baking soda).